Salisachan/MySQL_mavenfuzzyfactory/README.md

 Welcome to the Maven Fuzzy Factory SQL project!
 This project provides a synthetic dataset that simulates a comprehensive e-commerce environment.
 The dataset consists of seven tables, each containing valuable information related to e-commerce operations.
 This README will guide you through the dataset structure and how to use it effectively.

+## Important Notice

+Please note that the dataset in this repository is incomplete due to file size limitations imposed by GitHub.
+As a result, only a subset of the dataset is provided here for demonstration purposes.

 ## Dataset Overview

 The dataset comprises seven tables, each serving a specific purpose: